 Steering: Loose Tie Rods

 C. The connection to the steering knuckle can become damaged or out of round resulting in a loose connection.
-Aluminum steering knuckles can become oval shaped from striking this part with a hammer.
-It’s best to use a special tie rod removal tool when removing tie rods.
+Aluminum steering knuckles can become oval-shaped from striking this connection with a hammer.
+It is best to use a special tie rod removal tool when removing tie rods.

 D. Inner tie rods found on rack and pinion steering systems will wear and become loose at the ball and socket.
 Rock the tire back and forth and notice any movement.